setopsco/github-actions/README.md

 The action

-* Creates releases for all configured apps
+* Pushes images for all configured apps
 * Runs the pre-deploy command within the first of the configured apps (`web` here)
-* Activates all releases
+* Activates all images
-* Waits until all releases are healthy (if a health check is configured)
+* Waits until all new tasks are healthy (if a health check is configured)

 You can also use the action without the workflow: